-When you register your PayID, we will issue you with a PayID name which will reasonably and accurately reflect the full legal name of your nominated account which, depending on the policy of a payer’s financial institution, may be displayed to payers who send NPP payments to you.
+When you register your PayID, we will provide you with a choice of PayID names which will be based on the full legal name of your nominated account which, depending on the policy of a payer’s financial institution, may be displayed to payers who send payments to you.

 Once a PayID is registered in the PayID service with your account, the PayID may not be used in relation to any other account with us or with any other financial institution.
 You may, however, transfer a PayID (see clause 5 below).

 The PayID system does not support duplicate PayIDs.
 If you try to register a PayID for an account which is identical to another PayID already registered in the PayID system, you will see the following message: “Duplicate PayID” (or similar).
 You can contact us to discuss duplicate PayIDs however we cannot disclose the details of any duplicate PayID.